remicnrd/remicnrd.github.io/_posts/2018-01-21-Donor-targeting-for-NonProfit campaign.markdown

 date: 2018-01-21 14:12:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: post_2.jpg # Add image post (optional)
-tags: [R, Supervised Learning, SQL, Targeting]
+tags: [R, Machine Learning, SQL, Targeting]
 author: # Add name author (optional)
 ---